 Some critics argue that Beauty and the Beast promotes the idea that women should be submissive and self-sacrificing.
 Still others claim that the story is primarily a means of tackling the subject of conflict between the aristocracy and the bourgeoisie.
 Interpretations seem to vary, depending on which translation or retelling of the fairy-tale one reads—and depending on the academic or professional lens through which a particular critic views the story.

-**Author’s Note: This article was originally published in September 2017 at the Folklore Thursday website.
+**Author’s Note: A version of this article was originally published in September 2017 at Folklore Thursday.

 de Beaumont, Jeanne-Marie LePrince (1756).
 Beauty and the Beast.
 University of Pittsburg.
 English Translation. http://www.pitt.edu/~dash/beauty.html